 King Cassander of Macedonia founded Thessaloniki in 315 BC.
 The King named it in honor of his wife Thessalonike.
 She was half-sister to the famous Alexander the Great.

 When Macedon fell in 168 BC, Thessaloniki became a city of the Roman Republic.
 During Roman rule, it became a capital of all Greek provinces.
-When the Roman Empire fell and was succeeded by Byzantium, it became the second-most important city in the Empire.
+When the Roman Empire fell and Byzantium rule began, Thessaloniki was the second-most important city in the Empire.

-In 1492, the Jewish population was persecuted out of Spain.
+In 1492, Spain persecuted the Jewish population.
 Many of them sought asylum by the Ottoman Sultan and were welcomed into Thessaloniki with open arms.
-The city was known as the Jerusalem of the Balkans and it remained a melting pot of languages, nationalities and religions.
+The city was known as the Jerusalem of the Balkans – a melting pot of languages, nationalities and religions.
 For around 500 years, the city was a vibrant center of Jewish life.

 What to Expect In Thessaloniki